 - Maintain a minimum GPA of 3.0.

-- Enroll in 6 graduate credits or more in each semester that you are employed as a GA.
+- Enroll in 6 graduate credits or more during each semester that they are employed as a GA.

 - Be matriculated in a graduate degree program at USM (students in certificate-only programs are not eligible).

-- Remain in good academic standing and be making acceptable progress towards your degree.
+- Remain in good academic standing and be making acceptable progress towards their degree.

-Students who withdraw from the University, are dismissed from their degree program, or are released from their graduate assistant position due to inadequate performance, will forfeit their assistantship.
-If the status change occurs during a semester, the graduate assistant may be required to reimburse the University for any unearned salary and tuition benefit associated with that semester.
+Students who withdraw from the University, are dismissed from their degree program, or are released from their Graduate Assistant position due to inadequate performance, will forfeit their assistantship.
+If the status change occurs during a semester, the student may be required to reimburse the University for any unearned stipend and scholarship benefit associated with that semester.

 Returning students are not guaranteed their previous assistantships.
-Re-appointments, approved through the department’s or program’s normal processes, are made by previous funders.
+Re-appointments, approved through the department’s or program’s normal processes, are made at the discretion of the supervisor.

 There are a few ways to inquire about and apply for Graduate Assistantships:

 - When applying for graduate admission, you have the option of indicating interest in an Assistantship.
 This information goes to your academic department and to the Office of Graduate Studies, who will then contact you about opportunities.

 - Graduate Assistantship openings are posted on the Office of Graduate Studies website.
 The online Graduate Assistant Application is available on our site as well.

 - Contact your faculty advisor to inquire about potential Graduate Assistantship opportunities in your academic area.

 When a student is hired as a Graduate Assistant, they are sent an official notification of appointment from the Office of Graduate Studies, which includes the name of the supervisor, the length of the appointment, amount of compensation, and the type of assistantship (teaching, research, or other).
 You may also receive a letter about your award from your academic program.